abrahamparn/Backend-Template/README.md

 ## 📖 Introduction

-This guide will help you build a production-ready Node.js REST API using Clean Architecture principles.
-Whether you're building an e-commerce platform, SaaS application, asset management system, or internal tool, this template provides a battle-tested foundation.
+This guide will help you build a structured Node.js REST API using Clean Architecture principles.

 ### What You'll Build